-Today, I’d like to take a few minutes and talk about the Amway 2 to 5 year plan.
+Today, I’d like to take a few minutes and talk to you about the Amway 2 to 5 year plan.
 If you’ve spent any amount of time in Amway as a distributor, you’ve probably heard of the two to five-year plan.

 Basically, it means that if you take the business seriously, and do the steps to success you are taught, you should be able to reach the rank of Diamond within two to five years, and have complete financial freedom.

 I’ll be the first to admit that it is POSSIBLE.
 Not many people do it, but it can be done.
 You will have to work your tail off, and work the business nearly full-time, but it is achievable.
 That being said, not many Diamonds reach the rank of Diamond in two to five years.
-Some have.

 Based on my time in Amway, I think it’s much more realistic for the Amway 2 to 5 year plan to be a realistic amount of time to hit the rank of PLATINUM, if you’re doing the business part-time.